SFU-Archives/atom-guidelines-processing-resources/resources/atom-importer.md

 The Excel template is mainly intended for listing `files` and `items` but can be used for `series`.
 - Alternatively, use a [custom template](#custom-templates) specifically designed for `series`.

-When saving the Excel file as csv with a Mac, `line endings` and `character encoding` settings may need to be adjusted.
+When saving the Excel file as csv with a Mac, `character encoding` and `line endings` settings may need to be adjusted.
-- Open the csv file in BBEdit and change these to XXXXXX.
+- Open the csv file in BBEdit and change these to `Unicode (UTF-8)` and `Unix (LF)`.

 ## Guide to SFU Archives' standard template
 <img align="right" width="400" src="../screenshots/atom-importer-template.png">